mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

     .Take(20)
     .ToListAsync();

-// As noted in several places above, don't forget to reverse the data if we specified a backwards direction:
+// As noted in several places above, don't forget to reverse the data if we specified a Backward direction:
 // users.Reverse();
 ```